-That's what we as sinners deserve.
+That's what we all deserve as sinners.
 But that's not what we receive if we have believed in Christ.
 We will not perish.
 Instead...

 2. We will enjoy life that never ends.
 We will "have eternal life."
-What's eternal life?
-It's life that has no end, yes, but more than that.
+Eternal life is life that has no end, yes, but much more than that.
 Eternal life speaks not only of quantity but of quality.
 It's what Adam forfeited when he was barred from the garden.
+Life that is really life!